Quatuor Coronati Lodge: Our Next Meeting

 The Second Grand Lodge, The London Irish & Antients Freemasonry

 The impact of the Grand Lodge of Ireland and of Irish freemasonry extended beyond, indeed, far beyond, the island of its birth.
 This is seen perhaps most clearly in the development of ‘Antients’ freemasonry, which was established by London’s expatriate Irish community in the mid-eighteenth century.
 More inclusive and mutually supportive, Antients freemasonry was not only shipped back to Ireland but transported across Britain’s burgeoning Empire, particularly North America, where it was carried by migration, trade, and the regiments of the British Army.
 It was also absorbed formally into English freemasonry following the 1813 union of the original Grand Lodge of England (the ‘Moderns’) and the Antients Grand Lodge to create the United Grand Lodge of England.
-This entertaining and fully illustrated Prestonian Lecture recognises the seminal role that Irish and Antients freemasonry has played in the transmission of Masonic and Enlightenment ideas across the globe, and in making English freemasonry as it is today.
-We anticipate a good discussion of the paper at the Meeting and the ‘Conversazione’ – informal drinks – that follows.
-The full Lecture is available on Amazon.
-An abbreviated version will be posted here prior to the meeting.
+This entertaining and fully illustrated Lecture recognises the seminal role that Irish and Antients freemasonry has played in the transmission of Masonic and Enlightenment ideas across the globe, and in creating English freemasonry as we know it today.
+We anticipate a lively discussion of the paper post-delivery and at the ‘Conversazione’ – informal drinks – that follows.
+The book of the Lecture is available from the Shop at Freemasons’ Hall or from Amazon.
+An abbreviated version has been posted here: AQC138.03 Berman.
+The on-the-night delivery version will be different from both!

 The Speaker